juancholopes/juancholopes/README.md

 If there's something I didn't mention, it's that I **love learning**.
 I'm a learning enthusiast, and I'm not just talking about learning new technologies or programming languages, but learning everything that life can offer me 🌟.

 Related to my learning is that I also **love teaching**.
-I was educated in one of the best schools in Santander, Colombia, which is also pedagogical.
+I was educated in one of the best public schools in Santander, Colombia, which is also pedagogical.
 This made me like teaching and doing it correctly and clearly 👨‍🏫.

 I like to **solve problems**, understand them, and try to find a solution.
 Everything has a why and what for, and personally, it's something I like to do, although sometimes not so much 🧩.